Grooming

 Increased hair loss is also a sign of pregnancy.
 After birth, her hormones will return to normal, and so will her hair cycle.

-Managing Your Yorkie’s Shedding
+5 Ways To Manage Your Yorkie’s Shedding

 Yorkie Getting Groomed